Personal treatment licence

 Tattoo, electrolysis, and ear piercing licence

-All personal treatments, these include skin piercing by tattoo, ear-piercing and electrolysis, must be registered with us by law.
+All personal treatments, including skin piercing by tattoo, ear-piercing and electrolysis, must be registered with us by law.

 An inspector will visit the premises and check that the relevant qualifications have been obtained.
-A fee of £202.64 is payable with every application.
+There is a fee of £202.64 for every application.

 It is illegal to conduct ear piercing, tattooing, acupuncture or electrolysis unless the registration has been formally approved.

-Once an application has been made and a fee has been paid, an inspector will undertake an inspection of the premises.
-If the inspector considers the applicant's procedures and the premises to be suitable, then registration will be approved.
+Once you have applied and paid the fee, an inspector will inspect your premises.
+If the inspector considers your procedures and premises to be suitable, your registration will be approved.

-The Inspector will also check compliance with the following bye-law requirements as well as ensuring that general health and safety requirements are being met.
-The inspector will be pleased to offer any advice or give any help if you are unsure as to how to meet these obligations.
+The inspector will also check compliance with the following bye-law requirements as well as ensuring that general health and safety requirements are being met.
+They are happy to offer advice or give help if you are unsure as to how to meet these obligations.

 Additional requirements for the premises are: